WaleedMuslem/ADL2_Quiz/Documents/Requirement_Specification.md

 User Interface (UI) for Quiz Taking: This component will serve as the primary interface for users to access and interact with quizzes.
 It includes the following sub-components:
-Home page: The home page will have a “Start” button to navigate you to the quiz topic selection page following with about and contact
+Home page: The home page will have a “Start” button to navigate you to the quiz topic selection page following with about and contact page.

 Current Situation: